 Fashions in ideas, like clothes, change with the times.

 Four decades later that “wisdom” has flip-flopped.
-What is now fashionable is that all children can learn; the school makes a difference in children’s lives.
+What is now fashionable is that all children can learn; the school–especially preschool–makes a big difference in getting jobs and settling into a career.
 And school improvement is crucial to ending economic downturns and spurring growth.

 So what else is new?
 Ideas, like hula-hoops, do come and go out of style.

 Ideas about schools matter also.
-Since the early 1980s, the belief that the nation’s slipping economic competitiveness is largely the result of future workers being educated poorly has been reduced to a bumper sticker slogan: Strong schools=strong economy.
+Since the A Nation at Risk report (1983), the belief that the nation’s slipping economic competitiveness is largely the result of future workers being educated poorly has been reduced to a bumper sticker slogan: Strong schools = strong economy.
 Sure.
-Try selling that bumper sticker now to unemployed college-educated professionals who have lost their jobs in the Great Recession of 2008.
+Try selling that bumper sticker to unemployed college-educated professionals who lost their jobs in the Great Recession of 2008 and remain unemployed.

 Of course, the quality of schooling is important to graduates’ career advancement and lifetime earnings.
 Public schooling, for all of its flaws, still remains the last, best hope for the recent immigrant, the poor, and the middle class of this nation.
 To the degree that graduates find jobs that match their skills and motivation, they do contribute to the economy.
 But other facts overwhelm what small contributions schools make to the economy.
-Schools do not generate manufacturing, managerial, and white collar jobs in the economy (except for teachers, of course); they do not make corporate decisions to install new technologies in factories that reduce numbers of workers; they do not decide to build plants in China, India, Mexico or Taiwan; they do not make the downsizing decisions that drives pink-slipped employees into unemployment offices.
+School districts do not generate manufacturing, managerial, and white collar jobs in the economy (except for teachers and administrators, of course); school districts do not make corporate decisions to install new technologies in factories that reduce numbers of workers; school districts do not decide to build plants in China, India, Mexico or Taiwan.

 So saying that improving the quality of schooling will pump up a sagging economy, the prevailing wisdom of the moment, is misleading, even mischievous in redirecting attention away from corporate and governmental decisions that affect the economy directly.

-National curriculum standards, charters, and evaluating and paying teachers on the basis of student test scores are fashionable now.
+Common Core curriculum standards, charters, and new technologies in classrooms are fashionable now.
 Why?
-Because of the underlying popular idea—“wisdom of the moment”–that the nation’s economic crisis is an educational problem in cities (not affluent suburbs, however) that must be solved.
+Because of the underlying popular idea—“wisdom of the moment”–that growing a strong economy is an educational problem that must be solved.

-In the past decade, SUVs, Napster, and Pokemon were popular also.
+In the past decade, Segways, Cabbage Patch dolls, Napster, and Pokemon were popular also.
 Not now.
-So these popular educational ideas among pundits, policy elites, and bloggers will cool off as others have in the past.
+So those popular educational ideas among pundits, policy elites, and bloggers will cool off as others have in the past.
 What is far more important, however, is the unexamined assumption within the idea that drives school improvement strategies.

 The assumption that somehow improving urban public schools will revive an ailing economy remains largely unexamined and, is, ultimately flawed by its illogic.
 Yet it continues to fuel one fad after another to improve schools.
 “Voodoo economics” lasted five years before President Reagan raised taxes and supply-side ideas joined pet rocks in the dustbin of the unfashionable.
-Presidents Bush I, Clinton, and Bush II, have pursued the flawed assumption.
-Now President Obama has joined the club.
+Presidents Bush I, Clinton, Bush II, Obama, and Trump have pursued the flawed assumption.
 How long will it take before we assume no longer that public schools are boot camps for the economy but rather places for growing a democratic society?